prithvi-1106/Calories-tracker/README.md

 * **Software Development:** Diving deep into **C++**.
 * **Game Dev:** Exploring **Godot** and **GDScript**.
 * **AI:** using ai to learn and correct my code
-* using ai create me code and enhanceing it since ai play a major role in coding on the future
+* using ai create me code and enhancing it since ai play a major role in coding on the future

 ### 📈 What I'm working on